On this page:

 More offenders at risk of returning to crime are subject to supervision and programs to address their offending behaviour.

 Before the changes, many offenders received unsupervised sentences.
 Supervision of offenders at risk of returning to crime has been found to reduce reoffending by addressing the causes of an offender's behaviour.

 Reducing reoffending means less crime and fewer victims in our communities.

 This reform builds on recommendations of the 2013 NSW Law Reform Commission Sentencing Report and will help deliver tough and smart justice for safer communities.

 The sentencing reform is expected to:

-New community-based sentences will be introduced.
+New community-based sentences have been introduced.

 Home detention orders

 An ICO is a custodial sentence of up two years that the court decides can be served in the community.
 Community safety is the court's paramount consideration when making this decision.